-I am pleased to welcome you all to the 10th Annual General Meeting of PTC India Financial Services Limited (PFS).
-I would like to thank you all for the confidence reposed by you and the support extended to the Company.
+I am pleased to welcome you all to the 11th Annual General Meeting of PTC India Financial Services Limited (PFS).
+At the outset, I would like to thank you all for the confidence reposed and the support extended to the Company.
 It is your confidence and support that enables us to grow and perform year after year.
-I am happy to share with you that the Company continued with its growth momentum in the financial year 2015-16 as well.

-The Financial Statements for the year ended 31st March 2016 along with the Directors’ Report and Auditors’ Report have already been circulated to you.
-With your permission, I would like to take them as read
+The Financial Statements for the year ended 31st March 2017 along with the Directors’ Report and Auditors’ Report have already been circulated to you.
+With your permission, I would like to take them as read.

-Given the robust performance in your Company during the year, the Board of Directors of the Company have recommended a dividend @12% i.e. Rs.1.20 per share for the financial year 2015-16.
+Given the performance of your Company during the year, the Board of Directors of the Company have recommended a dividend @15% i.e. Rs.1.50 per share for the financial year 2016-17.

 Your Company is committed to maintain the highest standards of Corporate Governance.
-A diverse composition of your Company’s Board of Directors, providing timely and accurate information to the Board and its Committees, transparency and fairness in all dealings, appropriate disclosures, compliance with applicable laws and regulations, internal controls, ethical behavior, all converge to meet the ultimate objective of maximizing the shareholders’ value.
-Being an infrastructure finance Company, PFS regularly pursues businesses that maximize returns while effectively managing the inherent risks.
+A diverse composition of your Company’s Board of Directors, providing timely and accurate information to the Board and its Committees, transparency and fairness in all dealings, appropriate disclosures, compliance with applicable laws and regulations, internal controls, , all aggregate to meet the ultimate objective of maximizing the shareholders’ value.
+Being an Infrastructure Finance Company, PFS regularly pursues businesses that maximize returns while effectively managing the inherent risks.
 Decision making and execution is driven by its governance structure, ethics and value systems.
+Your company encourages its employees to act ethically all the time, every single time.
 PFS’s philosophy of Corporate Governance embodies the dual goals of protecting the interests of all stakeholders while respecting the duty of the Board and Senior Management to oversee the affairs of the Company and promote long-term growth and profitability.

-I would like to sincerely thank you all on behalf of Board of Directors of the Company and on behalf for PTC India Limited – the Holding Company.
-We are also grateful to Ministry of Power, Ministry of Finance, Ministry of New & Renewable Energy, Reserve Bank of India, SEBI, NSE, BSE, investors, banks, financial institutions in India and abroad and the esteemed promoters of our assisted projects for their continued support and confidence.
+I would like to sincerely thank you all and express the appreciation of the Company.
+Let me also express our gratitude to Ministry of Power, Ministry of Finance, Reserve Bank of India, SEBI, NSE, BSE, investors, banks, financial institutions in India and abroad and the esteemed promoters of our assisted projects for their continued support and confidence.
 I extend my sincere thanks to my colleagues on the Board for their involvement and mature counsel.
 I would also like to acknowledge the contribution of employees of PFS for their hard work, professionalism and commitment towards the Company.
 In the coming years, we and the Company would continue to remain committed to meet the expectations of all the stakeholders.

 Thank you, Ladies and Gentlemen.